cherrisimo/oekolopoly-rl/README.md

 python -m utils.benchmark --log-dir oekolopoly_agents
 ```

-Note: Oftentimes the generating of the benchmark fails and the loading of the table in the command prompt "freezes".
+Note: Often, the generating of the benchmark fails and the loading of the table in the command prompt "freezes".
 A solution for now is moving own agents to the `rl-trained-agents` directory and deleting the rest in order to see only chosen agents in comparison.

 Note: Generating benchmark for own agents from the `logs` directory is not possible because it clashes with the `benchmark` folder there - either loading "freezes" or it starts generating a benchmark for *ALL* trained agents which takes all too long.